All Episodes

 That's a great question.

-And so it's gonna have to be a big case, but I do believe we're gonna see a lot more shaming and a lot more misconduct exposed.
+And so it's going to have to be a big case, but I do believe we're going to see a lot more shaming and a lot more misconduct exposed.

 I think we only know about 20% of the misconduct right now, Sean.

-Well, Lindsay Graham is now he's bringing in all of these people into his committee.
+Well, Lindsey Graham is now, he's bringing in all of these people into his committee.

-He said he wants to grow Rod Rosenstein as to why he appointed Muller when he already knew that Russia Gate was a hoax.
+He said he wants to grow Rod Rosenstein as to why he appointed Mueller when he already knew the Russia gate was a hoax.

 That's an important question for Rod Rosenstein to be able to answer.